-Rotary Club of Ramsey, Cambs - welcome!
+Welcome to The Rotary Club of Ramsey website.
 Please scroll/swipe down through this page to find out more about us, in addition to the pages linked in the menu, top-left.
+We hope to meet you soon.

 THE ROTARY CLUB OF RAMSEY